IATI/D-Portal/dstore/README.md

 is UTF8 and seperated by , with rows terminated by \n.
 Some strings may be wrapped in " if they include embeded newlines.
-These strings will escape " using double " eg """" would be a string containing one singe ".
+These strings will escape " using double " eg """" would be a string containing one single ".
 This is "standard" CSV data or as standard as CSV files get.